 What NOT to Do

-• Swimming pool — limits your buyer pool, increases insurance costs, and rarely returns its investment
+- Swimming pool — limits your buyer pool, increases insurance costs, rarely returns investment

-• Overly customized upgrades — improvements that reflect your personal taste rather than broad buyer preference return less
+- Overly customized upgrades — improvements that reflect your taste rather than broad buyer preference

-• Trendy finishes — design trends cycle.
-What looks current in 2026 may look dated by the time buyers are living there
+- Trendy finishes — what looks current in 2026 may look dated by the time buyers are living there

 What Forum Sellers Are Actually Saying

-On r/RealEstate and r/FirstTimeHomeSeller, the most upvoted advice from sellers who have been through this consistently follows the same pattern: "We spent $800 on paint and deep cleaning.
+On r/RealEstate and r/FirstTimeHomeSeller, the most upvoted advice from sellers consistently follows the same pattern: "We spent $800 on paint and deep cleaning.
 Our agent said it was the single best thing we did.
 Buyers kept commenting on how 'clean and move-in ready' the home felt.
 We didn't touch the kitchen."

 Another frequently cited experience: "I spent $45,000 on a kitchen remodel before listing.
 My agent told me not to.
-I got the same offer I would have gotten without it according to the comps.
+I got the same offer I would have gotten without it.
 Don't over-improve."

-On Utah County Facebook selling groups, the conversation follows similar lines: small cosmetic updates photograph well and generate showing interest.
-Large renovations rarely translate into proportional offer increases — and in a market where homes in Saratoga Springs averaged 80 days on market in December 2025, generating immediate interest is what matters.
+In Utah County Facebook selling groups, the same pattern: small cosmetic updates photograph well and generate showing interest.
+Large renovations rarely translate into proportional offer increases — especially in a market where Saratoga Springs homes averaged 80 days on market in December 2025.

 The Framework: How to Decide What to Do